zrcoder/ndor/README.md

 # ndor

-`ndor` is an app with wich you can draw by codes, for kids and coders~
+`ndor` is an app with which you can draw by codes, for kids and coders~

 ![ndor](https://raw.githubusercontent.com/wiki/zrcoder/ndor/images/main.png)